Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Numerical results

 Next it is illustrative to investigate the populations $P_{F}(mT)$ of the different configurations.
 The dynamics of multiple photons can be interpreted as a quantum walk in the Hilbert space~\cite{Estarellas2020}.
 In \cref{Fig4}~(d)~and~(e) we plot the time evolution of the probabilities $P_{F}(mT)=|\gamma_{F}(mT)|^2$ in the regular and chaotic regimes.
 For comparison \cref{Fig4}~f) shows the dynamics of $P_{F}(mT)$ for a random matrix drawn from CUE.

 The results presented so far show that single-particle QSOC lead to equilibration of observables.
 We also show the intimate relation between spectral statistics, spectral form factors and photonic OTOCs and discuss the role that they play on the dynamics.
-However, these arguments still do not show if chaotic systems provide the complexity required to perform boson sampling.
-We address this in the next section.